MartinAlKsho/MartinRepo/README.md

 There is model (DataBase) this Create by SQL Server DataBase.. the View Written By HTML ...

  Every controller has 9 Method connect with the model(DataBase) and send the instraction to View and Show in the Screen

+ the primary Key in this project is DIN ..

+ in Edite View e Page in Medication controller you dont need to insert Din Its insert automatically